Blog

 7. Inventory and Supply Chain Management Process

-8. Advertising and Marketing Process
+8. Advertising, Marketing and Events Process

 9. Quality Control and Assurance Process

-10. Human Resource Management Process
+10. Human Resource Process

-SOP Best Practice
+Best Practice for Process Document

 A subject matter expert (SME) someone who possesses deep and specialized knowledge in a particular area or field, with their in-depth understanding often coming from extensive education, training, and practical experience within the chosen domain.